 Simply noting that team members suffer from itchy eyes or lingering coughs isn’t enough to combat lurking allergens.
 To truly improve your indoor environments, you must know what you’re up against.
 Do-it-yourself allergen and pollutant tests can offer helpful insight into what comprises the air in and around your metal buildings.
 Professional testing is another path to consider.
 While this option will likely cost more than going the DIY route, results are oftentimes more all-encompassing and accurate.

-Assess Your Ventilation System
+Assess Your HVAC System

-The ventilation system that regulates your metal buildings is your top defense against unwanted allergens — that is, when it’s in proper working order.
+The HVAC system that regulates your metal buildings is your top defense against unwanted allergens — that is, when it’s in proper working order.
 Make it a point to evaluate your system as a whole every three months or so.
 Is air flowing as it should?
 Are your air filters in need of replacement?
 Has wayward moisture left any areas prone to mold growth?
 A quick walk through your metal buildings can arm you with all the information you need to know.

 Keep Everyone on Alert